 You’ve probably have experienced this effect in ham gatherings when you transmit on with your HT into a repeater and someone close to you has their HT volume turned up on the same repeater you are using.
 You’ll hear your own voice coming through being delayed in time or an outright audio feed back squeal occurring.
 The delayed audio echo effect is caused by an audio delay line in the repeater controller for the purpose of removing squelch noise bursts at the beginning and end of every transmission into the repeater and also for masking DTMF repeater control tones sent to the repeater.
 The OCRA 442.150mHz repeater is programmed to use a 70 msec audio delay to accomplish the above purposes.
 Sounds short, but very disorienting to hear your own voice delayed in time as you try to speak!

 The conference to repeater audio bridge described in this article can have similar echos in the video conference side when repeater radio transmissions are recirculated from radios in the video conference.
-Video conferences can be more vulnerable as downloaded video conference applications typically provide a microphone audio AGC (automatic gain control) that if checked as shown below that will adjust your computer/conference device microphone gain on the fly to make all voices at the same level in the conference.
+Video conferences can be more vulnerable as downloaded video conference applications typically provide a microphone audio AGC (automatic gain control) that if checked will adjust your computer/conference device microphone gain on the fly to make all voices at the same level in the conference.
 This is a good thing for the conference, but stray radio audio can be problematic.

 However, the effect can be totally eliminated by proper audio protocols being practiced by those in the video conference.
 Those procedures will be described in a separate article.